akaGallo/APTP_project/README.md

 * <p align="justify">Problem 5: it further extends Problem 4 by employing a more sophisticated planner that allows the definition of C++ code for each action.
 Once a plan is obtained, which minimizes the required time, it is possible to simulate the proposed solution by running the plan using the implemented C++ codes.
 To run this problem, you will need ROS2 and PlanSys2.</p>

 <p align="justify">The mentioned planners are available and ready to install on Linux.
 It is recommended to use a Linux machine for the best experience.
 Alternatively, you can install [Ubuntu 22.04](https://ubuntu.com/download/desktop) for the [VirtualBox](https://www.virtualbox.org) directly on MacOS.
 Instructions for installing it are provided in the subsequent section.
 If you are using Linux, you can proceed directly to the section that explains the installation process for the planners on Linux.</p>

 ****
-# Installing all the planners for Ubuntu 22.04 on VirtualBox for MacOS
+# Install all the planners in Ubuntu 22.04 using VirtualBox for MacOS

-At the beginning, to update your packages and prepare for the next steps, please run the following commands:
+<p align="justify">At the beginning, to update your packages and prepare for the next steps, please run the following commands:</p>
 ```bash
 sudo apt update
 sudo apt upgrade